Friday

 - It's not tech news, but I couldn't help notice that the actor playing Jesus in Mel Gibson's new movie, The Passion of Christ, has been struck by lightning.
 Twice.

-tagged News, Technology in Blog
+Technology in

 Reader Comments